IFU Optimal Spectral Extraction#

 Flip, smooth, and shift the model PSF cube to align with the simulated data.
 Trim the simulated data.

-Developer Note: Automate this by finding the (x,y) offset between the Model and simulated PSF peaks.
+Important Note 2: this PSF will likely be shifted with respect to your dataset.
+It would be beneficial to automatically find the (x,y) offset between the data and simulated PSF peaks.
 Currently the shift is determined empirically by eye.

 # Empirically (chi-by-eye) determined shift